aavotins/HiQBioDiv_EGVs/docs/index.md

 * *command lines*, which are hidden by default to make the text easier to read.
 The locations of the command lines can be identified by the "|> Code" visible on the left side of the page, just below this paragraph.
-Clicking on it will open the code area, where the text on a gray background is command lines, for example:
+Clicking on it will open the code area, where the text on a grey background is command lines, for example:

 ``` r